oneeve8/kobble-data/content/Tutorial2.md

 Let’s get started.

-To stream an archived book, first find the archived book
+To stream an archived book, first find the archived book that you want to stream.